drondeseries/pseuplex/README.md

 ### Network Settings

 If you have generated your own SSL certificate, configure your server's [Network settings](https://support.plex.tv/articles/200430283-network/) to use it.
-Do **not** set these settings if using `ssl.autoP12Path` and `ssl.autoP12Password` in your config.
+You don't need to set these settings if using `ssl.autoP12Path` and `ssl.autoP12Password` in your config.

 ![Plex SSL Prefs](docs/images/plex_ssl_prefs.png)